bhargavvarmasagi/GDP-Team04/README.md

 I've created a new wiki page with the updated functional requirements(iteration 1), including the changes mentioned by the client today.
 I also looked into the differences between functional and non-functional requirements to make sure everything is correctly classified in the updated list.

-Updated investigation requirements for Maryville Grocery Delivery App: (9/16/2024) I've updated the existing wiki page with the investigation requirements (iteration 1), reflecting the areas identified for further research based on the client's feedback today.
+Updated investigation requirements for Maryville Grocery Delivery App: (9/16/2024) I've updated the existing document with the investigation requirements (iteration 1), reflecting the areas identified for further research based on the client's feedback today.
 I also reviewed the current research areas to ensure they align with the updated functional requirements, focusing on key aspects like security improvements, payment integration, and enhancing real-time tracking features.